PHSKC-APDE/frankenpop_pub/README.md

 Census prepared R script that loads, standardizes, and cleans Census 2020 Pl 94-171 data products.
-Specifically, this script creates a dataset that provides geography X race/eth X age group (over/under 18) population counts for the main race/eth categories used by APDE/OFM– AIAN, NHPI, White, Hispanic, Black, Asian, Multiple.
+Specifically, this script creates a dataset that provides geography X race/eth X age group (over/under 18) population counts for the detailed list of race/eth groups (all 62 of them).
 The process also carries forward the “other” race/eth category to be redistributed later.
-The population counts for each race/eth group are mutually exclusive, and as such, Hispanic is considered as a race (that is, all other races are not hispanic).
+The population counts for each race/eth groups are mutually exclusive.

 ### 2. Generate MARS splits from 2010 data

-Pl 94-171 data products include an “other” race/eth category that doesn’t translate well to the standard OMB set of race/eth categories.
+Pl 94-171 data products include an “other” race/eth category which is redistributed to the main collection of race/eth groups.
 The MARS approach uses a multiple stage algorithm to redistribute the “other” population to the more sensible race/eth categories.
 The 2020 MARS estimates have not been released, as such, Frankenpop, via [generate_mars_splits.R](generate_mars_splits.R), derives adjustment scalars by comparing the 2010 MARS data with the 2010 Pl 94-171 data at the county level.

-The scalars are race/eth X county specific and generally serve as an inflationary factor to scale up a given race/eth category to account for the counts originally in the “other” category that get reassigned to the target category.
-For the “multiple race” category, the scalar is usually deflationary– in effect, adding more population to the “other” category to be reassigned.
+The scalars are race/eth X county specific and usually scale up the population of a race/eth category to account for population originally in the “other” category.
+For race/eth groups that are “multiple race”, the scalar is usually deflationary as the MARS adjustment overrules the previous assignment and assigns population elsewhere..

-Census 2020 race/ethnicity ascertainment meaningfully changed relative to Census 2010 as did (at least via ancedote) cultural awareness of multi-race individual, and the effect of these factors on the validity on carrying forward the MARS assignments from 2010 is unknown, However, it is still probably better to use the 2010 scalars rather than other assignment approaches (e.g. relative to category size).
+Census 2020 race/ethnicity ascertainment meaningfully changed relative to Census 2010 as did (at least via anecdote) cultural awareness of multi-race people.
+The effect of these factors on the validity on carrying forward the MARS assignments from 2010 is unknown.
+However, it is still probably better to use the 2010 scalars rather than other assignment approaches (e.g. relative to category size).

-Note: This method could probably be improved by taking into account the age categories MARS reports as well as aging folks through.
-Maybe fit a model to impute the people who have been born since the last census.
-Compare reassignment percentages by age group

 ### 3. Create Frankenpop